UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 Here we'll experience the flexibility of `grep`.
 Pick those topics you are interested in.

-Use the `grep` manual to answer these questions.

 ??? seealso "Exercise 4.1: Can `grep` do a case-insensitive match?"

     Can `grep` do a case-insensitive match?

+    Use the `grep` manual to answer this question.

     ??? tip "Answer"